OWASP/www-project-benchmark/tab_scanning_tips.md

 **Kiuwan Code Security**

-Kiuwan Code Security wrote their own instructions for scanning the OWASP Benchmark.
-Refer to their [step-by-step guide](https://www.kiuwan.com/blog/owasp-benchmark-diy/) on the Kiuwan website.
+Kiuwan Code Security includes a predefined model for executing the OWASP benchmark.
+Refer to the [step-by-step instructions](https://www.kiuwan.com/blog/owasp-benchmark-diy/) on the Kiuwan website.

 **Micro Focus (Formally HP) Fortify**